GlobalRank/KPS21/README.md

 # KPS21
-Any changes will compromise app performance.
+Any changes to files in this repository will compromise app performance.